 I welcome inspirations from your home to put into future newsletters.
 Email them to me; Cammi Klier.
 Thanks!!

 Have you cleaned out your garage lately??
 I’ll bet you have some old paint cans, aerosol cans and other hazardous chemicals that you don’t need.
 You probably have some used batteries in there as well.
 Pile them into your car and take a quick drive to the City of Austin Solid Waste Services Household Hazardous Waste Facility just East of I-35 near Ben White and Todd Lane.
 I dropped off my garage waste a few weeks ago and it was very convenient.
 They are set up with several drive-through lanes and many smiling faces.
 I was there for less than a minute and a helpful person unloaded all of the things out of the back of my car, told me a funny joke and I was on my way!!
 I am not sure if the joke is necessarily part of their standard operation but it was a nice bonus!
-Please click on their link to see the map and list of waste they can take and pay them a visit!
+Please pay them a visit!

 Disposable and rechargeable batteries, used compact fluorescent bulbs and old mobile phones can be taken to any Home Depot for recycling.